fortrancon/indico-caddy_auth/README.md

 **Important Notes**:
 - Use `localhost:8080` (direct backend) for `forward_auth` to avoid Caddy loops
 - The `header_up Host events.fortrancon.org` line ensures Indico accepts the auth request
+- Only `/accounts/login/sso*` needs authentication - Zulip handles its own sessions afterward
 - Query parameters from the original request are preserved in redirect URLs

 ## How It Works

+### Zulip SSO Flow

-1. User visits `chat.fortrancon.org`
+1. User visits `chat.fortrancon.org` and clicks "Login with SSO"
+2. Browser redirects to `chat.fortrancon.org/accounts/login/sso`
+3. Caddy forward_auth calls `localhost:8080/auth/validate`
+4. If user is authenticated in Indico: Returns 200 with `Remote-User` header → Zulip logs user in
+5. If user is not authenticated: Returns redirect to Indico login page
+6. **Plugin monkeypatches Flask-Multipass** to allow redirects back to chat subdomain
+7. After Indico login, user is redirected back to Zulip SSO endpoint
+8. Zulip receives the authenticated user and creates its own session cookies

+### General Flow (for other services)

+1. User visits protected resource (e.g., `other.fortrancon.org`)
 2. Caddy calls `localhost:8080/auth/validate`
 3. If user is authenticated: Returns 200 with `Remote-User` header
 4. If user is not authenticated: Returns redirect to login page with return URL
-5. **Plugin monkeypatches Flask-Multipass** to allow redirects to configured trusted domains
-6. After login, user is redirected back to original URL with all parameters preserved
+5. After login, user is redirected back to original URL with all parameters preserved

 ### Cross-Domain Redirect Security